Skip to main content

 UpgradeSummaryCost

-Chain BladeConvert base damage to 2d6+4.
-Critical Failure hits the user.$200
+Chain BladeConverts base damage to 2d6+4.
+On a Critical Failure, the user hits themselves.$200

 IncendiaryTarget may catch fire.$250